Speech & Hearing Science: Cultural-Linguistic Diversity, BS

 Electives

-All students are encouraged to take electives in and outside the department that will count towards the 128 required hours for graduation (the total number of electives students may take may vary with each individual).
+All students are encouraged to take electives inside and outside the department that will count towards the 128 required hours for graduation (the total number of electives students may take may vary with each individual).
 Students are encouraged to select electives that will complement their areas of interest and future goals.
 Areas listed below are only a sampling of possibilities; they are not to be considered as requirements and students are not limited to these choices.
 All students are responsible for addressing course pre-requisites, and course availability may vary.

 Relevant areas include: Anthropology (ANTH), Communications (CMN), Kinesiology and Community Health (KIN, CHLH), Educational Organization and Leadership (EOL), Curriculum & Instruction (CI), Educational Policy Studies (EPS), Educational Psychology (EPSY), English (ENGL), English as a Second Language (ESL), Gender and Women’s Studies (GWS), Human Development and Family Studies (HDFS), Library and Information Science (LIS), Linguistics (LING), Psychology (PSYC), Recreation, Sport, & Tourism (RST), Rehabilitation Counseling (REHB), Special Education (SPED ), Sociology (SOC), Social Work (SOCW).
 Additional areas to explore may include: courses in a foreign language beyond the completion of the University’s requirement, as well as additional courses in science, such as Biology (IB, MCB), Physics (PHYS), microcomputer applications (e.g. ACE), and courses in cultural studies.